fortinte1/StreamSafe-TPRM/README.md

 ## 📎 License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-This project is for educational and portfolio use only.
-All vendor names are fictional or sanitized.
+© 2025 **John Idogo**.
+This work is intended for educational and demonstration purposes only.
+All vendor data is fictional or anonymized.